Brandon451/cse240a-cache-simulator/README.md

 ## Get Started
-Download the code from this repository `<TODO: add repo link>`.
+Download the code from this repository `https://github.com/Brandon451/cse240a-cache-simulator`.
 Once you have checked out this repository, start adding your code into this.
 To compile, run the following command from within the src directory: make all or make.
 This will compile your code and generate output files.
 You will also get a executable binary called "cache".

 ## Testing
 Once you have created the binary, you can run it with the following command: